MileHacker Logo

 Driving Info

-• A valid U.S. Driver's license or an International Driving Permit (IDP) with your domestic license is needed.
+• A valid U.S. Driver's license or an International Driving Permit (IDP) with your domestic a license is required.

 • Roads are generally well-maintained (Highway 29, Silverado Trail).
 GPS navigation is highly recommended.

-• Ample parking at wineries and accommodations.
-Downtown areas have metered street parking.
+• Ample parking at wine estates and accommodations.
+City centers have metered street parking.

 Driving Safety Tips